Blockstream/green_cli/README.md

 fee rate: 1000 sat/kb
 ```

-### Changing the fee
+### Setting the feerate
-You can change the feerate by calling `tx setfeerate`.
+You can set the feerate by calling `tx setfeerate`.
 The fee rate is
 specified in satoshis per kilobyte.

 ### Signing and sending the transaction